eduvpn/testing/README.md

 # Testing eduVPN & Let's Connect!
 VPN software can probably only be really tested with real-world users with real-world traffic.
-But since we also want stress test ourselves, we created (more like hacked together) some scripts to spin up large quantities of LXC-containers that visit the web through eduVPN.
+But since we also want to run stress tests ourselves, we created (more like hacked together) some scripts to spin up large quantities of LXC-containers that visit the web through eduVPN.

 All the scripts in this repository are well... hacked together.
 Don't run these nodes on publically available servers, or even beter: don't run these scripts at all.
 It's a first try, later it might be more reliable and secure.